Charlotte Property Division Lawyer

 Serving Monroe, South Park & Matthews, NC

-At Krusch & Sellers, P.A., we understand that marital property division is one or the most prominent issues in every divorce.
-To ensure that you have the best legal representation possible, our Charlotte property division lawyers practice exclusively in the area of North Carolina and have over six decades of combine experience negotiating, litigating and mediating disputes over marital property division as well as debt division.
+At Krusch Law, PLLC, we understand that marital property division is one or the most prominent issues in every divorce.
+To ensure that you have the best legal representation possible, our Charlotte property division lawyers practice exclusively in the area of North Carolina and have over four decades of combine experience negotiating, litigating and mediating disputes over marital property division as well as debt division.

 Some questions that you need to consider prior to seeking spousal support include: